-Drivers' licences of travellers from a non-EU or non-EEA states are valid for up to twelve months from the date of entry into Austria.
-The drivers' licence must be in German.
-A drivers' licence issued in a foreign language is only valid in combination with an international driving licence or a translation.
+Drivers' licences of travellers from a non-EU or non-European Economic Area state are valid for up to twelve months from the date of entry into Austria.
+The driver's licence must be in German.
+A driver's licence issued in a foreign language is only valid in combination with an international driving licence or a translation.

 Taxis are reliable and safe to use.
 Pre-booking a taxi for Airport transfers might help to reduce the price.

 The Austrian Federal Railways (Österreichische Bundesbahnen) offers excellent railroad service to all major towns and to major cities in Europe.
 There is also an extensive network of Austrian Post bus lines.